bryce-cuthriell/react-d3/README.md

 # React-D3

-The intention of this project is to show some of the ways that D3 and React can be used together to create powerful and striking data visualizations.
+The intention of this project is to show some of the ways that D3 and React can be used together to create powerful and striking data visualizations, although what you will see in this application doesn't come even close to the full potential of D3.
 At present, only one visualization type is available, namely knowledge graphs (node-link graphs).
-This application is a work in progress and, as I have time, I hope to build out other visualizations.
+This application is a work in progress and, as I have time, I hope to build out other visualizations and continue to improve the network graph.

 ## Quick Start